johnchourajr/buen-type/README.md

 ### Custom Type

-1. Define custom styles, using either the default keys or by expanding upon them
+1. Define custom styles, using either the default keys.
+You can also add [custom keys](#custom-style-keys).

 ```ts
 // type-config.ts